tiinajor/pilvi/w5 Angular/02 Form Validation/README.md

 ### 2.1 Test your understanding

 1. Open file **form_skel.html**.
-Change your input types for the input elements to appropriate values.
+Change your input types for the input elements to appropriate values; use AngularJS.

 ### 3.1 Test your understanding

 1. Open file **form_skel.html**.
-Validate the user's data in Student id, email address and score by using patterns.
+Validate the user's data in Student id, email address and score by using AngularJS patterns.